Pushyamitra Shunga: Name

-Foundation of the Shunga Empire
+Founding of the Shunga Empire

 Pushyamitra Shunga founded the Shunga Empire after assassinating the last Mauryan emperor Brihadratha Maurya.
+According to Vicarasreni of Merutunga, Pushyamitra or Pushpamitra got his throne in 204 BC.

 Subsequently, he drove out the Greeks with the Shunga–Greek War and ruled for 36 years.

 The Buddhist text Ashokavadana names Pushyamitra as the last Mauryan emperor.

 Sampadin's son was Bṛhaspati who, in turn, had a son named Vṛṣasena, and Vṛṣasena had a son named Puṣyadharman, and Pusyadharman begot Pusyamitra......
 With the death of Pusyamitra, the Mauryan lineage came to an end.